-TeamTrak’s official launch is scheduled to occur in late 2019 and early 2020 with at least six TeamTrak tournaments held at selected velodromes around the world and at the National Velodrome Events Center in Pennsylvania upon its completion.
+TeamTrak’s official launch is scheduled to occur in late 2020 and early 2021 following the Tokyo Olympics with at least six TeamTrak tournaments held at selected velodromes around the world and at the National Velodrome Events Center in Pennsylvania upon its completion.
 League investors will help determine a team’s origination, generally from a region where a velodrome exists or new velodrome is likely to be built to host TeamTrak events.
 All teams will be licensed by TeamTrak and may be commercially sponsored so long as they are primarily identified with a venue whether in the U.S. or elsewhere.
 Teams will be announced and rider selections will be made at least three months prior to the first scheduled Tournament.

 A TeamTrak team is made up of 8 riders: 4 men and 4 women.
 There are 3 endurance riders, and 1 sprinter for both men and women.
 All team riders in TeamTrak-licensed teams will be contracted directly to TeamTrak and placed into teams after a draft to ensure talent distribution across all licensed teams.
 Invited international teams will be required to meet the same configuration.